cscart/docs/en/cscart_addons/addons/facebook_pixel/index.rst

     As the Facebook Pixel is a piece of JavaScript code that you should insert into your website's pages, it requires technical skills or involving a web developers to implement this for you.
 With our add-on, you don't have to worry about that. **All you need to do is to install the add-on, set it up and it will insert the necessary code into your website for you**.

-    Additionally, the The Facebook Pixel add-on supports the Basic theme as well as the Responsive theme.
+    Additionally, the The FB Pixel add-on supports the Basic theme as well as the Responsive theme.

     To learn more about the Facebook Pixel, please visit `Facebook help <https://www.facebook.com/business/help/651294705016616>`_ .